Find Affordable College Courses

 17 Yearly Graduations

 The 7th most popular school in the country for health care management majors who are seeking their doctor's degree is University of North Carolina at Chapel Hill.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-The health care management program at University of North Carolina at Chapel Hill awarded 17 doctor's degrees during the 2020-2021 school year.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+During the most recent year for which we have data, 17 people received their doctor's degree in health care management from UNC Chapel Hill.
+About 67% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 17 Yearly Graduations

 The 7th most popular school in the country for health care management majors who are seeking their doctor's degree is University of Oklahoma - Health Sciences Center.
 Roughly 3,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,220 per year, while in-state graduate students, on average, pay $5,119 per year.
-The health care management program at University of Oklahoma - Health Sciences Center awarded 17 doctor's degrees during the 2020-2021 school year.
-About 47% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,377 per year, while in-state graduate students, on average, pay $5,273 per year.
+During the most recent year for which we have data, 17 people received their doctor's degree in health care management from UOHSC.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #9